shawna-p/mysterious-messenger/docs/Beginner's-Guide.md

 ## Next steps

-I recommend you take a look at the wiki pages about chatrooms to learn how to write more complex chatrooms, such as [[Creating a Chatroom]], [[Using the Chatroom Spreadsheet]], and [[Useful Chatroom Functions]].
+I recommend you take a look at the wiki pages about chatrooms to learn how to write more complex chatrooms, such as [Creating a Chatroom](Creating-a-Chatroom.md), [Using the Chatroom Spreadsheet](Using-the-Chatroom-Spreadsheet.md), and [Useful Chatroom Functions](Useful-Chatroom-Functions.md).
 You should also look at the corresponding example chatroom files included with the program, such as [tutorial_5_coffee.rpy](https://github.com/shawna-p/mysterious-messenger/blob/master/game/tutorial_day_scripts/tutorial_5_coffee.rpy "tutorial_5_coffee"), as they have many notes included explaining the various features you will see when you play that chatroom on Tutorial Day.

 Once you're comfortable writing and modifying chatrooms, you can look into adding text messages, then phone calls, and finally emails.
-You should also look at [[Setting up Sequential Chatrooms]] for more information on how to set up a full route.
+You should also look at [Setting up Sequential Chatrooms](Setting-up-Sequential-Chatrooms.md) for more information on how to set up a full route.
 Good luck!